Mahesh Balan

 Description: Work from the OasisCoin research line comparing alternative information channels—from social (Reddit) versus news-derived signals through institutional disclosures versus retail-oriented feeds—for cryptocurrency market intelligence, with implications for trader decision-support quality.

-Links: AMCIS camera-ready PDF · AMCIS 2026 program
+Links: AMCIS accepted paper PDF · AMCIS 2026 program

 Broader interests include agentic technology and user ownership of data and consent, verifiable credentials, decentralized web nodes, self-sovereign identity, and cryptography (threshold signatures, differential privacy, homomorphic encryption).